-The Company is subject to several legal and tax related 0 our audit procedures included the following:- claims which have been either been disclosed or accounted for in the accompanying financial statements. • Gained an understanding of the process of identification of claims, litigations and contingent exation and litigation exposures have been identified a key audit matter due to complexities involved in ese matters, timescales involved for resolution and e potential financial impact of these on the financial liabilities and identified key controls in the process.
-For selected controls, we have performed tests of controls. statements.
-Further, significant management judgement is involved in assessing the exposure of each case and thus a risk that such cases may not be adequately provided for or disclosed. • Obtained the summary of Company's legal and tax cases and critically assessed management's position through discussions with the Legal Counsel, Head of Tax and operational management, on both the probability of success in significant cases, and the magnitude of any potential loss. ۰ Inspected external legal opinions and/or past judicial orders, wherever considered necessary, and other evidence to corroborate management's assessment of the risk profile in respect of legal claims.
+Our audit procedures included the following:-

+- Gained an understanding of the process of identification of claims, litigations and contingent liabilities and identified key controls in the process.
+For selected controls, we have performed tests of controls. - Obtained the summary of Company's legal and tax cases and critically assessed management's position through discussions with the Legal Counsel, Head of Tax and operational management, on both the probability of success in significant cases, and the magnitude of any potential loss. - · Inspected external legal opinions and/or past judicial orders, wherever considered necessary, and other evidence to corroborate management's assessment of the risk profile in respect of legal claims.